-“I am going to find out exactly what happens to coffee before it turns up at the office in hessian sacks, that’s the point of the trip”…….”I love coffee me, have you ever tried a sachet cappuccino?”…made my excuses, and prayed we would not be sat next to each other for the next 11hours!
+“I am going to find out exactly what happens to coffee before it turns up at the office in hessian sacks, that’s the point of the trip”

 Having endured our ‘nothing’ weather in the London for the best part of 9 months, stepping out in to the sun to explore is like therapy.
 The sun this close to the equator warms you to the core.
-My fifteen min walk down the hill to the beach started alone, but by the time I arrived 6 kids had joined and asked me everything, from whether India would win the cricket, to where Wales was in England, to did I happen to be carrying any Bieber merchandise then back to India will definitely win the cricket.
+My fifteen minute walk down the hill to the beach started alone, but by the time I arrived 6 kids had joined and asked me everything, from whether India would win the cricket, to where Wales was in England and, most importantly; did I happen to be carrying any Bieber merchandise....Then back to India will definitely win the cricket.
 Being so alone, somewhere so far, was going to be fun.

-On a 14hr train journey to Kerala, a family loaded me with bananas, roti’s, omelette sandwiches (decent) and Chai tea, they would not accept money.
-It’s surprising how quickly such a long journey can slip away, with a carriage of new friends firing questions, exchanging music and stories, advising on what to see.
+On a 14hr train journey to Kerala, a family loaded me with bananas, rotis, omelette sandwiches (decent) and Chai tea.
+They would not accept money.
+It’s surprising how quickly such a long journey can slip away with a carriage of new friends firing questions, exchanging music and stories, advising on what to see.
 This is an experience to remember forever by itself.
-Bit different to the Victoria line, earphones in, music on!
+A bit different to the Victoria line, earphones in, music on!

 Food in Kochi is to pick a freshly caught fish from the harbour, and then find someone to cook it for you.
 Anas, my tuk tuk guide of the area for the day, offered a ‘whatever you think I’m worth’ price guide before setting off!
-He took me to temples, shrines, his cousins shop, Chinese fishing nets, street performers, Elephants, his other cousins shop, Kerala’s most famous local biryani restaurant, his brothers shop, then his friends shop, then I told him off, to take me somewhere where there weren’t wooden elephants or pashmina’s…..he took me to a water temple, used only once a year, overgrown but completely beautiful.
+He took me to temples, shrines, his cousin's shop, Chinese fishing nets, street performers, elephants, his other cousin's shop, Kerala’s most famous local biryani restaurant, his brother's shop, then his friend's shop.
+Then I told him off.
+I told him to take me somewhere where there weren’t wooden elephants or pashminas…..he took me to a water temple, used only once a year, overgrown but completely beautiful.

-I could go on and on, story after story, but it’s tough to share, it’s the experience that only travelling can offer, stepping out of comfort and genuinely into unknown.
+I could go on and on, story after story, but it’s tough to share.
+It’s the experience that only travelling can offer, stepping out of comfort and genuinely into the unknown.
 Being alone magnifies it, I wasn’t wearing a sign that said ‘come and talk to me’, but I might as well have been.
-The people they just want to chat, it’s great.
+The people, they just want to chat.
+It’s great!

 And so I headed to the Coorg region and as far as the eye could see, the incredible site of coffee plants spread out, met by Dinesh, Daya and Rupesh my coffee education was about to begin, we were heading to meet Geoffrey.

 I love coffee, love being able to talk coffee, love being able to make coffee.
-It’s a wonderful position to sit, more knowledgeable than most, about such a relevant thing.
+It’s a wonderful position in which to sit: More knowledgeable than most about such a relevant thing.
 I work with a team who share and live my passion.
 We make great coffee, we are proud of it and it’s variety.
 We have great kit to help deliver the coffee.
 I care about my company, I care about my job.
 But how much did I actually care about the coffee itself.
 On meeting Geoffrey, one of our coffee farmers, I was about to find out.